mschoeffel/DesignPattern/src/script/JavaQuestions.md

 ```

 ## <a name="q-8-8"></a> 8.8 Can you explain the hierarchy of exception handling classes?
+`Throwable` is the highest level of Error Handling classes.\
+Below are `Error` then `Exception` and then all the more specific exceptions like `RuntimeException`.\
+Underneath these exceptions you can create your own exceptions.

 ## <a name="q-8-9"></a> 8.9 What is the difference between error and exception?
 * **Error:**\
 An Error “indicates serious problems that a reasonable context should not try to catch.”